 We will include the fair value of our liabilities as part of our NAV calculation.
 We expect that these liabilities will include the fees payable to the Adviser and the Dealer Manager, any accrued performance participation allocation to the Special Limited Partner, accounts payable, accrued operating expenses, property-level mortgages, any portfolio-level credit facilities and other liabilities.
 All liabilities will be valued using widely accepted methodologies specific to each type of liability.
-Liabilities related to stockholder servicing fees will be allocable to a specific class of shares and will only be included in the NAV calculation for that class.
-Our debt will typically be valued at fair value in accordance with GAAP.
-For purposes of calculating our NAV, the organization and offering expenses paid by the Adviser through December 31, 2017 will not be recognized as expenses or as a component of equity and reflected in our NAV until we reimburse the Adviser for these costs.
-The Adviser's valuation of each investment's liabilities, including any third-party incentive fee payments or investment level debt, deal terms and structure will not be reviewed by the independent valuation advisor or appraised.
+Liabilities related to stockholder servicing fees will be allocable to a specific class of shares and will only be included in the NAV calculation for that class as described below.
+Our debt will be valued at fair value in accordance with GAAP.
+The Adviser advanced all of our organization and offering expenses on our behalf (other than upfront selling commissions, dealer manager fees and stockholder servicing fees) through December 31, 2017.
+We will reimburse the Adviser for such advanced expenses ratably over the 60 months following December 31, 2017.
+For purposes of calculating our NAV, the organization and offering expenses paid by the Adviser for these costs.
+For purposes of calculating a monthly NAV, the stockholder servicing fee for each applicable class of shares will be calculated by multiplying the accrued monthly stockholder servicing fee rate (1/12th of the total annual stockholder servicing fee rate for each applicable class of shares) by the aggregate NAV of such class of shares for that month, after adjustment for any net portfolio income or loss, unrealized/realized gains or losses on assets and liabilities, management fee expense and performance participation allocation accrual.
+The Adviser's valuation of each investment's liabilities, including any third-party incentive fee payments or investment level debt, deal terms and structure will not be reviewed by our independent valuation advisor or appraised.